 INPT and NTNU have developed high-fidelity reacting flow facilities with optical and acoustical diagnostics to measure the thermoacoustic behaviour of hydrogen and SAF flames.
-TU/e and NTNU have well-controlled and instrumented test rigs for the measurement of acoustic dampers, specifically tailored liners, and injectors for hydrogen combustion (specified further in §7).
+TU/e and NTNU have well-controlled and instrumented test rigs for the acoustic characterization of acoustic dampers, specifically tailored liners, and injectors for hydrogen combustion (specified further in §7).

-Industry partners (SAFRAN, RRD, MTU) have full-scale engine testing capability which are generally only used at the end of engine development programmes and not for research due to scale, prohibitive testing costs and a lack of access for instrumentation.
+Industry partners (SAFRAN, RRD, MTU, GEDE) have full-scale engine testing capability which are generally only used at the end of engine development programmes and not for research due to scale, prohibitive testing costs and a lack of access for instrumentation.
 Suitable data for analysis will be identified by industry partners and utilised by DCs during secondments.

 Tasks involving numerical simulations will be carried out by CERFACS, CNRS-CORIA, Imperial College London, INPT, UCAM and TUM who have access to world leading HPC facilities.
 CERFACS specialises in massively parallel, time-dependent simulations of compressible turbulent combustion using LES and were the first to apply them to full annular combustion chambers.
 Their LES code AVBP, and their Helmholtz solver will be used in the present project by INPT, TUM and the industry partners SAFRAN.
 CERFACS, INPT and UCAM have also developed different combustion models (thickened flame, CMC).
 TUB and TUM have developed code and models for the Linearisation of Reactive Flows which will be further developed during the project.
 Tasks involving theory and analytical methods predominantly focus on application of adjoint approaches and system identification methods (UCAM and TUM).
 UCAM has developed a direct/adjoint global stability analysis for reacting flows, and TUM have developed system identification models for thermoacoustics.
 TUM, Imperial College London, UCAM, RRD have specific tasks to improve network models for active or passive control.